metisjs/metis-ui/src/components/transition/index.en-US.md

 ---
 title: Transition
 subtitle: Animation Transitions
+description: Allows you to add enter/leave transitions to conditionally rendered elements using CSS classes to control the transition styles at different stages.
 group:
   title: Others
   order: 6
 ---

-Allows you to add enter/leave transitions to conditionally rendered elements using CSS classes to control the transition styles at different stages.

 ## Code Demonstration